-Legislative Note: As drafted, this Act is neutral with respect to the question whether for-profit entities may provide credit counseling services, debt-settlement services, or both.
+Legislative Note: The state must decide whether to permit for profit entities to provide creditcounseling services, debt settlement services, or both.
 To implement its decision on this question, the state should follow the directions in the Legislative Notes to Sections 4, 5, and 9.

 SECTION 1.
 SHORT TITLE.
-This [act] may be cited as the Uniform Debt-
+This [act] may be cited as the Uniform Debt-Management Services Act.

-Management Services Act.